 Altitude sickness information.

-High altitude sickness is recognized as acute mountain sickness (AMS.) may occur when people ascend too quickly normally in altitudes of over 3,000 m.
+High altitude sickness is recognize as acute mountain sickness (AMS.) may occur when people ascend too quickly normally in altitudes of over 3,000 m.
 We strongly recommend you to include some rest days on your trek itinerary.

-Most people will feel some effect of altitude, shortness of breath and possibly light-headaches, which is fairly common.
+Most people will feel some effect of altitude, shortness of breath, and possibly light-headaches, which is fairly common.
 Acute mountain sickness normally involves a severe headache, sickness, and loss of awareness.
 In almost every potential case there are enough warning signs to take appropriate action.

-Our expert and trained guides from Gokyo Treks and Expedition will advise you about any health requirements and also altitude sickness while you are on the trek.
-So you should not worry about it, we do, however, recommend you get advice from you travel doctor or health advisor before you leave.
+Our expert and trained guides from Gokyo Treks and Expedition will advise you about any health requirements and also mountain altitude sickness while you are on the trek.
+So you should not worry about it, we do, however, recommend you get advice from your travel doctor or health advisor before you leave.

 1. Normal AMS symptoms – expected but not serious.